 LBMA’s Responsible Sourcing Programme (RSP) builds on the OECD Due Diligence Guidance as well as Swiss and US Know Your Customer (KYC), Anti-Money Laundering and Combatting Terrorist Financing regulations.
 The Responsible Gold Guidance (RGG) has been mandatory for all gold refiners wishing to sell into the London Bullion Market since 2012, and LBMA has recently expanded the scope of its RSP to include silver, which became a mandatory requirement from 1 January 2018.

-Refiners are audited annually and are required to publicly report.
+Refiners conduct a Third Party Assurance Engagement annually and are required to publicly report.
 The RSP structure is designed to assure investors and consumers that the gold and silver they buy is responsibly sourced.
-Among other issues, the RSP makes refiners ensure that they are sourcing responsibly and not breaching anti-money laundering laws or are sourcing from areas that are involved or linked to terrorist financing or human rights abuses, including child labour.
+Among other issues, the RSP makes Refiners ensure that they are sourcing responsibly and not breaching anti-money laundering laws or are sourcing from areas that are involved or linked to terrorist financing or human rights abuses, including child labour.

-On 17 September, 2020 LBMA published its first annual Responsible Sourcing Report.
+On 9 November, 2021, LBMA released its second annual Responsible Sourcing Report.
 This edition builds on the first Responsible Sourcing Report, published on 17 September, 2020.
-The report sets out the scope of the programme, including the responsibilities of LBMA accredited refiners and the steps LBMA takes to ensure their compliance with our programme.
+The report sets out the scope of the programme, including the responsibilities of LBMA accredited Refiners and the steps LBMA takes to ensure their compliance with our programme.
 It also provides data on the country of origin, highlighting where gold is mined and refined around the world.
-The continuing aim, however, is to provide information on the preceding 12 months, and on how the refiners performed under the programme.
+The continuing aim, however, is to provide information on the preceding 12 months, and on how the Refiners performed under the programme.

-Every year, the report, will feature case studies to illustrate the key points and remedial action that LBMA has taken to deal with issues of non-conformance.
-In addition, auditors’ performance will also be reviewed, and more information provided on how LBMA has further strengthened auditor training.
+Every year, the report will feature case studies to illustrate the key points and remedial action that LBMA has taken to deal with issues of non-conformance.
+In addition, Assurance Providers' performance will also be reviewed, and more information provided on how LBMA has further strengthened Assurance Provider training.

 In 2019 LBMA expanded the scope of its Guidance to include Responsible and Sustainable Business Practices, particularly in the area of ESG, with the introduction of Version 8 of its Responsible Gold Guidance (RGG).
 This work was built upon further with the publication of Version 9 of the RGG, on 29 November, 2021.